 To take the course and participate in the Education Abroad program, students will need to fill out some application forms and pay Penn State tuition for 3 credits next summer.
 The exact amount of tuition depends on your class year, college of enrollment, and major.
 However, there is widespread financial aid available to assist with the costs of tuition.
 Behrend and Penn State offer many tuition scholarships and grants for Education Abroad students.
 Most students have received financial assistance with tuition in past years.
-Application forms for the scholarships and grants are included in application packets - Ruth Pflueger at the Learning Resource Center on the second floor of Lilley Library at Penn State Behrend can also offer more information about financial assistance with tuition.
+Information about the scholarships and grants are included in application packets.
+You may contact Ruth Pflueger of the Learning Resource Center (located on the second floor of Lilley Library at Penn State Behrend) to obtain more information about financial assistance with tuition.

-The cost of a room at the Ryerson ILLC residence for the month in downtown Toronto will be $1000 Canadian.
-However, due to a grant from the School of Humanities and Social Sciences Endowment Fund and donations from Penn State Behrend political science alumna Barbara Welton, at least half the cost of the residence will be covered for the first 11 students who turn in their application forms.
-Those students will pay a maximum of $500 for one month's residence in downtown Toronto.
-We have applied for additional grant money, and it is possible that by January, we will be able to announce that the cost of the residence will be even less than $500 and that we may be able to assist additional students.
+The cost of a room at the Ryerson ILLC residence for the month in downtown Toronto will be $1050.
+However, due to grants from the Black School of Business (intended for international business majors), the School of Humanities and Social Sciences, and a donation from Penn State Behrend political science alumna Barbara Welton, $500 of the cost of the residence will be covered for about the first ten students who turn in their application forms.
+Those students will pay $550 for one month's residence in downtown Toronto.

-Students will need a minimum 2.5 GPA to be accepted into the course, though exceptions can be made - contact Dr. Speel for details about that.
-The deadline for submission of applications and deposits to register for the course is March 1, 2012, though interested students should sign up as early as possible to guarantee a place in the course and financial assistance.
+Students will need a minimum 2.5 GPA to be accepted into the course, though exceptions can be made.
+Contact Dr. Speel for details.
+The deadline for submission of applications and deposits to register for the course is March 1, 2014, although interested students should sign up as early as possible to guarantee a place in the course and financial assistance.

 Photos from Summer 2012